louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Passive heating, using hot water (40°C) immersion for 40 min, was selected based on its high practical value; baths are accessible to most, and the protocol will have minimal effect on training schedules.
 The water temperature of 40°C is below the thermal pain threshold, and pilot testing confirmed that the proposed protocol was challenging but tolerable.
 This seemed a good balance between providing a strong enough stimulus but still achievable for all to complete.

 Participants sat in a neutral room for 5–10 min while a 5-min baseline value of physiological and perceptual responses was collected.
 They then entered the bath (Lay-Z-Spa BW54113 Monaco 2018 Model, Shanghai, China), which was set at 40°C, for 40 min.
 Water temperature was recorded using a PT100 sensor (GMH3750-SET1; Greisinger electronic GmbH, Germany) every 5 min.
 Participants were required to keep their shoulders under the water; however, this protocol is challenging and the risk of syncope is high.
-Participants were allowed “relief” breaks for 2 min, every 10 min, whereby they could sit on a stool, with the lower body still submerged to provide some relief from the oppressive bath temperature.
-If T re rose >39°C, participants were required to sit on a stool with the water to their waist.
+Participants were allowed "relief" breaks for 2 min, every 10 min, whereby they could sit on a stool, with the lower body still submerged to provide some relief from the oppressive bath temperature.
+If T re rose > 39°C, participants were required to sit on a stool with the water to their waist.
 While immersed, participants were free to drink water ad libitum, and the volume consumed was recorded.
 During immersion, T re and heart rate were monitored continuously, and thermal sensation and thermal comfort were reported every 5 min.
 Immersion ended after 40 min unless the participants withdrew themselves or T re exceeded 39.5°C. After immersion, participants lay supine for a minimum of 10 min and sat upright for a minimum of 5 min to ensure T re began to decline and blood pressure appeared well regulated.

 ---

 ### Comprehensive, evidence-based, consensus guidelines for prescription of opioids for chronic non-cancer pain from the American Society of Interventional Pain Physicians (ASIPP) [^82d9f60c].
 Pain Physician (2023).
 High credibility.

-Synthetic drugs and bath salts—availability, effects, and warnings are described: Some of these bath salts are found at gas stations and head shops, with common adverse effects including psychosis, combativeness, and aggressiveness; they are often labeled for non-human consumption and resemble Epsom salts.
+Synthetic drugs and bath salts — availability, effects, and warnings are described: Some of these bath salts are found at gas stations and head shops, with common adverse effects including psychosis, combativeness, and aggressiveness; they are often labeled for non-human consumption and resemble Epsom salts.
 Flakka, Spice/K2, and U-4770 are characterized as emerging highly potent synthetic drugs, with Spice resembling THC and U-4770 a synthetic opioid.
 These substances are urged to be kept from young children and animals and are not recommended for humans at any level.

 ---

 ### Not as simple as it seems: extensive facility and training gaps in nursing home bathing [^fcf604a5].
 Infection Control and Hospital Epidemiology (2023).
 Medium credibility.

-Standardized observation of bed baths and showers for 100 residents in 8 nursing homes revealed inadequate cleansing of body sites (88%-100% failure) and >90% process failure involving lather, firm massage, changing dirty wipes or cloths, and following clean-to-dirty sequence.
+Standardized observation of bed baths and showers for 100 residents in 8 nursing homes revealed inadequate cleansing of body sites (88%-100% failure) and > 90% process failure involving lather, firm massage, changing dirty wipes or cloths, and following clean-to-dirty sequence.
 Insufficient water warmth affected 86% of bathing opportunities.
 Bathing training and adequate resources are needed.

 ---